-You may skip this step if you do not plan to use the random key generator.
+You may safely skip this step if you do not need to use the random wallet generator.

 Welcome!
 Let's print out a beautiful and secure wallet for your s.Here's an overview of what will happen, step by step.

-Change your wallet design, language, or cryptocurrency?Step 1: Calibrate Printer
+Change your wallet's design, language, or cryptocurrency here:Step 1: Calibrate Printer

-Before printing out a wallet you'll need to "calibrate" your output using the zoom and horizontal shift adjustments to accommodate your particular browser / printer combination.
-Without adjustment, your wallet may print out too small or with a misaligned reverse side.
+Before printing out a wallet you may need to calibrate your output using the zoom and horizontal shift adjustments to account for your particular browser and printer combination.
+Otherwise, your wallet's back side may not line up with the front side.

 Step 2: Print Front

 Next you will print out the front side of your wallet.
-A public address and private key will automatically be generated, or you can supply your own key by rolling dice, shuffling cards, etc. You may also duplicate an existing paper wallet or provide a "vanity" address if you have one.
-If you are printing several wallets, it's possible to print two per page.
+The public address and private key will be random-generated, or you can supply your own key by rolling dice, shuffling cards, etc. You may also duplicate an existing paper wallet or provide a "vanity" address if you have one.
+Tip: If you are printing several wallets, it's possible to print two per page.